Not my risotto, obvs—mine turns out more like this:

 While my qualifications for writing about cooking are nugatory, they are more impressive than those of Tweety McTangerine in dispensing medical, or indeed any, advice:

 * Note to so-called UK government: STOP CALLING IT “OUR” NHS, FFS!
 YOU’VE BEEN DOING YOUR UTMOST TO DESTROY IT FOR A DECADE!
-See also “How to suddenly support the NHS”, recent instalment in the fine series of guides by Rachel Parris (here, from 5.00; cf. Is Jacob Rees Mogg as much fun as he seems?).
+See also “How to suddenly support the NHS”, recent instalment in the fine series of guides by Rachel Parris (cf. Is Jacob Rees Mogg as much fun as he seems?).
 Also cf. “our European friends”, on whom see Stewart Lee.
 For more Tory mendacity, see here.

 BTW, these may be trying times for anyone, of whatever age, asked what day of the week it is, or the name of the Prime Minister.
 On the recent return of the latter, the old Brezhnev joke may be apposite.